ErlingSigurdson/Drv7SegQ595/README.md

                 */
                Drv7SegPos1,

                2000  /* This argument is optional.
-If omitted,
-                      * the default value of 1000 microseconds will be used.
+If omitted, the default value of 1000 microseconds will be used.
+                      * If you encounter ghosting, try passing a higher value.
+                      * If output glyphs seem to be too dim, try passing a lower value.
                       */
               );